rustmaniagame/rustmania/README.md

 Cool things that are planned:
 * Support for reading from and writing to all common simfile formats, including a custom format for Rustmania.
-* Support for a variety of audio formats
 * Lua scripting
-* Editor
-* Difficulty calc
+* Simfile editor
+* Automatic difficulty calculator
 * Potential to play in browser
 * ...and more!